James Henry Carpenter: Death and legacy

 Carpenter never saw the letters, nor the success of his steel projectiles.
 During the frantic days of mid February 1898, he worked long hours.
 He caught a cold but continued to walk to and from the foundry even during the cold rains.
 By the beginning of March he was bedridden, and on March 6 he died in his bed of pneumonia, aged 51.
-He was buried on March 12, 1898, in lot 104, Section S, in Charles Evans Cemetery, Reading.
+He was buried in Charles Evans Cemetery.

 Within three months of his death, Carpenter's house and other belongings were sold to satisfy the debt collectors.
 It was not enough, and board members of Carpenter Steel Company had to pay the remainder.
 His wife and children became destitute and moved back to Brooklyn to be with the family.
 She was given $300 to restart her life, and from 1904 she received a widow's pension from the US Government.

 In early 1899, after the end of the Spanish–American War, the US Navy canceled its contracts because of overstocking.
 With no other business opportunities pending, the company struggled for several years.
 The court appointed Robert E. Jennings, a marketing expert and former vice-president of another steel company, as receiver in 1903, and he turned the company around.
 He was elected company president in 1904 and led the company through several years of innovation.
 Carpenter special steel was used in the early airplanes of the Wright brothers and in Glenn Curtiss aircraft and continues to be used in many types of high-performance craft.